 I received an email from a client asking if they could see some other versions of the wedding photos that I delivered to them.
 It was a letter saying that they are pleased with their wedding photos and if possible, they would love to see any other versions of some moments to have as their keepsakes.
 All of the sudden I wasn’t good enough as a photographer.

-Omg, I’ve been posting photos of myself having fun in Thailand while people are grieving.
-I’m such an idiot!!!
+And the biggest one: Omg, I’ve been posting photos of myself having fun in Thailand while people are grieving.
+I’m such an idiot!
 Should I delete them all?

-The truth is nothing EXCEPT my perspective on life had shifted since I heard the news.
+Fact was that nothing EXCEPT my perspective on life had shifted since I heard the news.
 Bad things weren’t happening, I was making them bad.
-The truth is that the majority of time, GOOD things are happening – the news doesn’t cover it because it doesn’t make headlines.
+The majority of time, GOOD things are happening – the news doesn’t cover it because it doesn’t make headlines.
 Another plane landed safely – yay!
 A stranger helped a woman carry her groceries – yay!
 A man forgot his phone on the subway and someone turned it in – yay!

 News highlights the bad and if you listen to enough of it, it becomes your reality.
 “Everything is doomed.
 Everything sucks.”
-It’s like being around a negative person all the time.
-Their perspective on life is toxic.
+It’s like being around a negative person all the time – it’s toxic.